voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 ### Legacy Mode

-In legacy mode, FiftyOne Teams uses Auth0 for user authentication and authorization.
+In legacy mode, FiftyOne Enterprise uses Auth0 for user authentication and authorization.
 This mode requires an external connection to Auth0 endpoints.
-User data is eventually consistent (where changes are reflected across FiftyOneTeams eventually).
+User data is eventually consistent (where changes are reflected across FiftyOneEnterprise eventually).
 Auth0 contains the configuration for identity providers and the persistence of user data.
 Auth0 supports multiple providers (including SAML).
 For the supported IdPs, see
 [Auth0 Enterprise Identity Providers](https://auth0.com/docs/authenticate/identity-providers/enterprise-identity-providers).